BJ's Wholesale Club to Participate in Goldman Sachs Conference

 BJ’s Wholesale Club Holdings, Inc. (NYSE: BJ) today announced its participation in the Goldman Sachs Asset Management Virtual Global Retailing Conference.
-Robert W. Eddy, President and Chief Executive Officer, and Laura Felice, Chief Financial and Administrative Officer, will present on Friday September 10, 2021 at 2:30pm ET.
+Robert W. Eddy, President and Chief Executive Officer, and Laura Felice, Chief Financial Officer, will present on Friday, September 10, 2021 at 2:30pm ET.

 To access the live audio webcasts for these presentations, please visit the company’s investor relations page, https%3A%2F%2Finvestors.bjs.com%2F.
 An archived replay of this webcast will be available shortly following each presentation.